tiberiuichim/presentations/volto-slate-advanced/slides.md

-Despite all those Volto-blocks specific features, the TextBlock uses only a couple of extra plugins to implement that functionality (mostly related to keyboard) and a single principle: at the end of some operations (such as paste), we call a single function, `deconstructToVoltoBlocks`, which uses configurable `voltoBlockEmiters` to convert Slate nodes to Volto blocks and then splits the multiple paragraphs to separate blocks.
+Despite all those Volto-blocks specific features, the TextBlock uses only a couple of extra plugins to implement that functionality (mostly related to keyboard) and a single principle: at the end of some operations (such as paste), we call a single function, `deconstructToVoltoBlocks`, which recursively looks up configurable `voltoBlockEmiters` to convert Slate nodes to Volto blocks and then splits the multiple top-level nodes, each to a separate block.

 ## The text block